Baelak/KT-M10-SVG-Logo-Maker/README.md

 ## Features
 There is a total of four question that require the user to enter or make a choice Enter text (up to 3 characters): KVC
 ## Dependencies
-Inquirer and Jest are the two dependencies used
+Inquirer and Jest are the two dependencies used.
 ## Languages and Technologies:
 Javascript and Node.Js was used to build this application.
 ## Contributors
-None
+None.
 ## Testing
 shapes.test.js
 ## Questions